Pearl River Tower: Photovoltaic Cells

 The shading system on the exterior of the tower has photovoltaic cells incorporated in its design.
 The purpose of these cells is to absorb solar energy, much like the panels on the top of the tower.
 This has the effect of increasing the tower's ability to power itself with clean energy by reducing the need for it to draw from the local power grid.
 This adds to the tower's already considerable power-saving capabilities caused by the wind and solar power used in other parts of the building.

 Reused Heating

 When coolers are used for air conditioning, the hot water created as a byproduct is then used throughout the building.
 This reduces water demands and makes the building more sustainable overall.

 Daylight Responsive Blinds

 The blinds on the tower's exterior automatically open or close depending on the building's lighting needs.
 This maximizes the amount of light inside the building when needed while preventing an excess of light from blinding those insides.
 This is consistent with other sustainable, efficient aspects of the tower's design, as it prevents excessive artificial light usage and, in turn, prevents unnecessary power draw.

 Influence

-The Pearl River Tower is one of the most environmentally friendly buildings in the world.
+The Pearl River Tower is designed to be one of the most environmentally friendly buildings in the world.

 Of Pearl River Tower’s accomplishments, many are related to the sustainable design features include: